Tuesday, September 18, 2007

 License plate production line at the new prison, in 1964, located in Draper.

-Success Market located on 21st South and Highland Dr. in 1934.
+Success Market located on 21st South and Highland Drive in 1934.

 This view was taken looking south down Highland Drive from 21st south in 1947.
 South East Theater is on the left and Southeast Furniture is just above the officer's head.

-A recent view of the obelisk looking east from a point where 21st South splits, about one half block from Highland Drive.
+A recent view of the Sugar House Obelisk, which was constructed in 1930, looking east from a point where 21st South splits, about one half block from Highland Drive.

 The Marlo Theater was located next to J.C.
 Penney on 21st South and 10th East in 1947.

-1955 aerial view of Sugarhouse's expansion to the south.
-Highland Drive is at the bottom and the D&RGW Railroad track runs diagonally from the bottom left, through a tunnel under 13th East and up into Parley's Canyon and Park City.
+1955 aerial view of Sugar House's expansion to the south.
+Highland Drive is at the bottom and the D&RGW Railroad track runs diagonally from the bottom left, continuing under the bridge at 13th East and up into Parley's Canyon and Park City.
 The Utah State Prison can be seen on 21st South just above 13th East in the upper left corner.

-2007 Google Earth view of Sugarhouse expansion.
+2007 Google Earth view of Sugar House expansion.
 Highland Drive is at the bottom similar to the 1955 photo above.
+I-80, in the upper right, was built through Sugar House in the early 1970's.

 Forest School was located on 21st South and 9th East.